Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - Affection feels cautious or mechanical.

-- Intimacy becomes less frequent, less playful, more effortful.
+- Intimacy becomes less frequent, less playful, and more effortful.

 In conflict